Evidence of scale-free clusters of vegetation in tropical rainforests

-As mentioned above, fixing the total number of stable species, we want to explore the continuum aggregation properties of the spatial point patterns in the different emergent regimes for the most abundant one.
-To this aim we follow the isoline with $n_s=300$ species, varying $K$ and $\nu$, which are the set of parameters determining the phase diagram of the system.
-As one can appreciate, Figure \ref{Neutral}(a) shows the case of a large-scale dispersal kernel, leading to the emergence of short-range correlated (random) spatial patterns, thus displaying an usual percolation phase transition at $\hat r\simeq2.39(1)$ as expected for a Poisson point process \cite{Villegas2022}.
-Figure \ref{Neutral}(b) shows the Fisher exponent $\tau \simeq 2.0(1)$ at the critical point, a sign of a single correlation length, $\xi$, for the global point-process.
-However, it is of particular interest the analysis of the scale-invariant phase in SENMs.
-This theoretical scenario is scrutinized in Fig.\ref{Neutral}(c), where the underlying percolation phase transition exhibits lacking characteristic scales and heterogeneous long-range spatial correlations (resulting in a effective hierarchical phase transition).
-The careful analysis of $P(S)$ for the most abundant species keeps track of a broad power-law regime with variable $\tau$, characterized by divergent susceptibility when increasing the system size, for all the critical region.
+As can be seen, Figure \ref{Neutral}(a) shows the case of a large-scale dispersal kernel, leading to the emergence of short-range correlated (random) spatial patterns.
+We scrutinize the percolation transition of the most abundant species that displays a usual 2D phase transition at $\hat r\simeq2.39\pm0.01$ as expected for a Poisson point process \cite{Villegas2022}.
+Figure \ref{Neutral}(b) shows the Fisher exponent $\tau \simeq 2.0\pm0.1$ at the critical point, a sign of a single correlation length, $\xi$, for the global point process.
+However, the analysis of the scale-invariant phase in SENMs reveals a more complex situation.
+This theoretical scenario is analyzed in Fig.\ref{Neutral}(c), where the underlying percolation phase transition exhibits a lack of characteristic scales and heterogeneous long-range spatial correlations (resulting in an effective hierarchical phase transition).
+Moreover, the careful analysis of $P(S)$ for the most abundant species keeps track of a broad power-law regime with variable $\tau$, as shown in Fig. \ref{Neutral}(d).

+One crucial question is how to scale the system size to maintain the intrinsic properties of the SENM for analyzing the scale-invariant region.
+Recent studies have shown that the phase transition for the most abundant species results in a bonafide data collapse under the scaling relation $\nu L^2$ \cite{Villegas2021}.
+Thus, to ensure that the scaling of the most abundant species is consistent with the size of the system, we keep this specific value fixed while adjusting $\nu$ proportional to the increase in the size of the system.
+We refer to the Supp.
+Inf. \cite{SI} for a more detailed analysis based on different values of $\nu$.

+In Figure \ref{Neutral}(a) and Figure \ref{Neutral}(c), the insets display the averaged susceptibility for systems of different sizes, with side $L$.
+Note that the scale-invariant region is characterized by divergent susceptibility when increasing the size of the system for a wide range of values of $\hat r$.
+From another angle, this fact confirms that this phase lacks a characteristic scale and qualitatively closely resembles the previous results obtained in the BCI, as illustrated in Figure \ref{fig:PhTBCI}(b).
+Most notably, it suggests that BCI may have evolved to operate at the edge of a second-order phase transition.